The ‘B’ in Beacon

 - Early 1930s: Single sideband (SSB) and frequency modulation (FM) were invented by amateur radio operators.
 By 1940, they were established commercial modes.

 In spite of the Prohibition Act and its purported reductions in income these places may or may not have experienced, the existence and maintenance of these Mount Beacon important parts of the the local and urban-suburban social network remained active financially and economically.
-Were it not for the recurring fires and occasional accidents and law suits such injury cases resulted in, this special form of adult recreation area on Mount Beacon might have been fluent, without any need of entrepreneurial financial assistance.
+Were it not for the recurring fires and occasional accidents and law suits such injury cases resulted in, this special form of adult recreation area on Mount Beacon might have been fluent back then, without any need of entrepreneurial financial assistance.
 But around that time, the town of Beacon was incorporated for just a decade, still struggling some say to make ends meet in certain types of local businesses.
 With the newspaper stories circulating in Manhattan, and the Radio City Music hall serving as the primary place to visit, social elites had the time, money and luxuries of comparing notes for their times off so to speak, like in the cottages on Mount Beacon, or in some hideaway place again having to deal with their recurring bouts of melancholy, bad heart and depression.

-Her notes also tell us that even though there was a radio working along with a telephone installed in her home, there was limited electricity in and around her home town of Ancram, NY.
-According to her April 7th, 1934 entry, their radio worked by battery and her husband John frequently had to bring a with him whereever he went, including the one for the radio, telephone, and even car.
+Ma Tripp’s notes also tell us that even though there was a radio working along with a telephone installed in her home, there was limited electricity in and around the area of Ancram, NY.
+According to her April 7th, 1934 entry, their radio worked by battery which her husband John frequently had to bring a with him where ever he went, including the one for the radio, telephone, and even car.
 John’s business locally pertained to the “Ld mines” (lead mines) in what is today known as Ancramdale. (see http://en.wikipedia.org/wiki/Ancram,_New_York).
 But batteries were his life according to what she said – – but then again, lead was the major ingredient for a battery.

 In 1933, Frequency Modulation (FM) was patented but its first commercial broadcasting stations wouldn’t begin operation until 1939 when General Electric’s WRVE station began transmissions from the company’s main factory in Schenectady, NY.
 GE was trying to connect its major manufactory in Schenectady with its office in New York City.
 To accomplish this, several towers had to be erected between these two urban areas–Mount Beacon was one of these sites.
 This succes attaches a date to when Mount Beacon became important to the communications industry–the antennae was erected sometime around 1939 or 1940.